I'll Be Your Sweetheart: Production

 The film was based on the real life copyright battles of Abbott and Preston in the early 1900s.
 Val Guest, the writer-director, was familiar with these struggles having been a former songwriter.

 Margaret Lockwood's singing voice was dubbed by Maudie Edwards.
 It was a rare musical from her.
+Michael Rennie went to see Val Guest for a small role and Guest decided to make him the male lead.

 Vic Oliver was billed above the title, just below Margaret Lockwood.
 However his role was fairly minor.
 It was the first major part for Michael Rennie who is given an "and introducing" credit in the film's opening credits.

+It was the last film Val Guest made under his contract with Gainsborough.
+He says the film was made while the Blitz was on.